Tracy Briggs, BSc., MBChB., MRCPCH, PhD

 NIHR Transitional Research Fellow (TRF)

-From November 2016-2018, I completed a two year NIHR TRF Fellowship (whist a Senior Lecturer at The University of Manchester and Honorary Consultant at The Manchester Centre for Genomic Medicine).
-I undertook training in Clinical Pharmacology and Clinical Trials and continued my research into autoinflammatory genetic disorders, especially those driven by type I interferons.
+From November 2016-2018, I completed a two year NIHR TRF Fellowship; whilst a Senior Lecturer at The University of Manchester and Honorary Consultant at The Manchester Centre for Genomic Medicine.
+I undertook training in Clinical Pharmacology and a PG Cert in Clinical Trials and continued my research into autoinflammatory genetic disorders, especially those driven by type I interferons.

 Senior Clinical Lecturer at The University of Manchester

-From Nov 2018 I have held a split clinical and academic post.
+Since Nov 2018 I have held a split clinical and academic post.
 My research focus continues to be clinical, translational and research studies relating to autoinflammatory and autoimmune genetic disorders, particularly those driven by type I interferons.
 I also work on disorders associated with primary immunodeficiency.
-My clinical work as an Honorary Consultant at The Manchester Centre for Genomic Medicine, Manchester involves both immunogenetics and developmental genetics.
-I am funded by a Medical Research Foundation, Emerging Leaders in Lupus prize and the Manchester BRC.
+My clinical work as an Honorary Consultant at The Manchester Centre for Genomic Medicine, Manchester focus on immunogenetics, incluidng immunodeficiency and autoimmune and inflammatory disorders.
+I am funded by a Medical Research Foundation, Emerging Leaders in Lupus prize, the Manchester BRC and Janssen Pharma.

 Biography